 Consistent with 15 U.S.C.
 638 and the SBA SBIR/STTR Policy Directive (2020), both Phase I and II awards are aimed at furthering "scientific and technical merit and feasibility" of ideas in the proposals.
-The object of Phase II is to continue the R&D effort from the completed Phase I (or from prior non-SBIR/STTR research in case of Direct to Phase II award).
+The object of Phase II is to continue the R&D effort from the completed Phase I (or from prior non-SBIR/STTR research in case of Direct to Phase II award aka a "Phase I-like effort").
 Phase II also includes a Special Phase II Testing and Evaluation authority.